Employment Status: Permanent – full time

-ADACAS (ACT Disability Aged and Carer Advocacy Service) is a leading advocacy service with a 30-year history in Canberra.
-ADACAS also provides services across south-eastern NSW.
+ADACAS (ACT Disability Aged and Carer Advocacy Service) is a leading advocacy service with a 30-year history in Canberra and areas across NSW.
 ADACAS provides individual and systemic advocacy to people with disability, older people and their family carers.

 About the Role

-The Community Development Officer is responsible for organising and delivering events, education sessions on the aged care rights for people living in Residential Aged Care Facilities, information sessions on Older Persons abuse and communications to increase awareness of aged care advocacy in the ACT.
+The Community Development Officer is responsible for organising and delivering events and communications to increase awareness of aged care advocacy in the ACT.

 Key responsibilities include: